Ezku/equanimous-tribble/content/4-conclusions/3-evaluation.md

 ## Limitations of the study {#limitations}

+This study being ethnographical, the goal was not to generate results generalizable outside the study, rather than to describe the observed phenomena systematically and relate the findings in comparable and translatable fashion \citep{lecompte1982problems}.
+Considering also the activity theoretical perspective taken, \citet{jonassen2012theoretical} warns about the tool being descriptive rather than prescriptive and recommends care to be taken in generalizing the descriptions.

 - This is an ethnographical study
   - What does that imply for limitations?
   - What did we not get when we did things this way?